Do you know your dog laughs out loud? Your dog can cry and feel guilty, too. Just observe him carefully!

 Fear and phobias are common in dogs.
 Triggered by loud noises, uncertain situations, and threatening people, the dogs will feel insecure and fearful.
 Fearful dogs have piloerection (standing hair), flat ears, tucked tail, and tense body language.
 They will attempt to hide from scary triggers.

 Anxiety is triggered by discomfort or long-term separation from the dog owner.
-Anxious dogs are seen panting, licking or yawning excessively, attempting to escape or hide from distress, and developing addictive habits like excessive chewing, tail-chasing, etc. Melatonin is the best for curing dog anxiety.
+Anxious dogs are seen panting, licking or yawning excessively, attempting to escape or hide from distress, and developing addictive habits like excessive chewing, tail-chasing, etc.

 A research conducted at University of Vienna discovered that dogs felt jealous when they were not treated fairly.
 They stopped obeying the orders.
 When the dog is jealous, either he will ask for more attention or start to ignore you.

-A guilty dog, who had misbehaved in your absence, will have bowed head, droopy ears, hunched body posture, and a sad gaze.
+A guilty dog, who had misbehaved in your absence, will have bowed head, droopy ears, hunched body posture, and sad gaze.
 He may demonstrate submissive body posture because of the knowledge that he will get punished for bad behavior.

 Dogs experience sadness when a family member or house pet passes away.
 They feel distressed and may suffer from depression.
 Depression involves loss of appetite, lack of sleep or excessive sleepiness, lack of interest, and low energy levels.
 During moments of grief due to a human loss, you have to help your pet overcome the negative emotions.